-One thing I’ve never understood is why women want their roses delivered by a complete stranger from a floral company.
-Isn’t it more fun to get the roses and hand-deliver them yourself to your wife or girlfriend at the office or at home, instead of having somebody else do it for you?
+One thing I’ve never understood is why people want their roses delivered by a complete stranger from a floral company.
+Isn’t it more fun to get the roses and hand-deliver them yourself, instead of having somebody else do it for you?

 The personal element is just such a nice touch.
-Handwriting a declaration of love is likely to be appreciated by many women as well, even if you get the card at a dollar store.
+Handwriting a declaration of love is likely to be appreciated by your loved one as well, even if you get the card at a dollar store.

 If last-minute flowers are your thing, I suggest going to a supermarket or a nursery for competitive prices.

 The supermarkets that have floral departments will often have multiple staffers on hand to accommodate people dashing in for bouquets.
-Nurseries, meanwhile, see their business drop off in the middle of winter and tend to offer high quality product at a low price to reintroduce themselves to customers this time year.
+Nurseries, meanwhile, see their business drop off in the middle of winter and tend to offer high-quality products at a low price to reintroduce themselves to customers this time year.
 Finally, some online sellers will undercut traditional florists on roses even during this holiday.